servicemeshinterface/smi-adapter-istio/docs/smi-traffictarget/README.md

 ```

 Above command extracts the public IP of the service `istio-ingressgateway` of type Load Balancer.
 And constructs the URL to reach the productpage.

-* Deploy the operator

-To deploy the operator and related configs refer the official [operator install docs](https://github.com/deislabs/smi-adapter-istio#how-to-install).

 * Deploy configs which are needed to provide access to frontend application *productpage*.